-If you pull back the curtain in most industrial businesses, you will find two separate departments running parallel to each other rather than aligning around similar goals.
+Marketing and sales enablement have the same goals; it's time to align them.
+Unfortunately, if you pull back the curtain in most industrial businesses, you will find two separate departments running parallel to each other rather than aligning around similar goals.

 For this to happen, sales and marketing must align around a singular focus: centering on the customer.

+One of the disconnects between marketing and sales enablement is a lack of understanding of how the sales and marketing roles should intersect.
 Historically, industrial marketing teams have primarily played a static role in the buying process, focusing their efforts on fulfilling sales requests such as compiling product catalogs and producing support collateral.
 Today, the evolution of digital marketing and industry 4.0 has removed traditional boundaries between company and customer, and a human connection and personalized experiences throughout the industrial buying process are more critical than ever.

 Fewer boundaries also translates to fewer opportunities for the sales team to engage with a buyer before a purchase decision is made, so you need to make those interactions count.